subtle-seattle/test_blog2/content/posts/Teneriffe.md

 title = "Hiking Teneriffe Falls "

 +++
 Not owning a car in a city like Seattle can make things a little difficult especially if you are keen on outdoor activities outside of the city.
-Even though there are some options to rent a car or worse, take a cab.
-But let’s be serious, no one wants to get out of their already expensive Zipcar AND buy a Discovery Pass for its parking!
+While there are some options to rent a car but let’s be serious, no one wants to get out of their already expensive Zipcar AND buy a Discovery Pass for its parking!

-So, if you’re one of those who could avoid the stress of having to drive around on a weekend or simply get more time to doze off after a hike (Loooking at you, lazy bummer) – King County’s Trailhead Direct Transit system can feel like a blessing!
+So, if you’re one of those who could avoid the stress of driving around on a weekend or simply get more time to doze off after a hike – King County’s Trailhead Direct Transit system can feel like a blessing!

 This is a seasonal service and service timings can be tracked [here](https://trailheaddirect.org/).

-Being without a car in Seattle is obviously no fun but my partner and I recently discovered the Trailhead Direct to [Mount Si](https://www.wta.org/go-hiking/hikes/mount-si) and hiked up to [Mount Teneriffe Falls](https://www.wta.org/go-hiking/hikes/teneriffe-falls)!
+My partner and I recently discovered the Trailhead Direct to [Mount Si](https://www.wta.org/go-hiking/hikes/mount-si) and hiked up to [Mount Teneriffe Falls](https://www.wta.org/go-hiking/hikes/teneriffe-falls)!

 **_To read all about our experience, keep scrolling!_**